wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 ~~~

 Compared to pure-DP, approximate-DP loses an additive factor of `DELTA` in the
-bound.
-This is to account for certain DP mechanisms that have some desirable
+bound. `DELTA` can intuitively be understood as the probability that a piece of
+information is leaked (e.g. a Client measurement is leaked), so `DELTA` is
+typically taken to be polynomially small in the batch size or smaller, i.e.,
+some value much smaller than `1 / batch_size`.
+Allowing for a small `DELTA` can
+in many cases allow for much smaller noise compared to pure-DP mechanisms.
+See
-properties, but are not pure-DP.
-See {{mechanisms}} for details.
+{{mechanisms}} for details.

 Other variants of DP are possible; see the literature review in
 {{dp-explainer}} for details.